Steph Claire Smith Shows Off Her Amazing Booty In A Yellow Bikini On Instagram

 Prior to posting the bikini snapshot, Steph shared a very cool picture with her fans where she could be seen performing some squats.
 She wore a green sports bra and a pair of black gym pants, while she tied her tresses into a high ponytail.

-The model flashed her signature smile and decided to go makeup free to melt many hearts.
+The model flashed her signature smile and decided to go makeup-free to melt many hearts.
 In the caption, she informed her fans that the pictures were taken during her Perth tour.

 She also announced that she will soon be touring New Zealand for her next fitness instruction sessions.